Entropy formula for surface diffeomorphisms: Volume growth of the sub-manifolds

 Recall that $\rho:\hat{M}\to\mathbb{R}$ is the continuous function where $v$ is a unit vector in $T_{x}M$.
 Define another continuous function $\rho':\hat{M}\to\mathbb{R}$ (introduced by Burguet \cite{Bur24}) by

 \begin{Definition} We call $n\geq 1$ a \emph{geometric time} of $\hat{x}=(x,[v])$ if for any $0\leq k\leq n-1$,

-We let $E(\hat{x})$ denote the set of all geometric times of $\hat{x}$. \end{Definition} Roughly speaking, the existence of infinitely many geometric times for a point $\hat{x}$ suggests that its projection $x=\pi(\hat{x})$ has a positive upper Lyapunov exponent, at least of order one.
+We let $E(\hat{x})$ denote the set of all geometric times of $\hat{x}$. \end{Definition} Roughly speaking, the existence of infinitely many geometric times for a point $\hat{x}$ suggests that its projection $x=\pi(\hat{x})$ has a positive maximal Lyapunov exponent larger than $1$.
 At first glance, this may appear to be an overly strong requirement in the definition of geometric times.
-However, the precise size of the expansion rate used in this definition is in fact irrelevant: since our arguments ultimately concern the dynamics of large iterates of $\hat{f}$ (see the proof of Theorem~\ref{main theorem of decomposition of volume growth of submanifolds}), any fixed normalization of the expansion threshold leads to an equivalent notion for our purposes.
+However, the precise expansion rate $1$ used in this definition is in fact irrelevant: since our arguments ultimately concern the dynamics of large iterates of $\hat{f}$ (see the proof of Theorem~\ref{main theorem of decomposition of volume growth of submanifolds}), any fixed normalization of the expansion threshold leads to an equivalent notion for our purposes.

 \begin{Lemma} Let $\hat x\in\hat M$.
 Suppose that $m\ge1$ is not a geometric time of $\hat x$, and let $n<m$ be the largest geometric time smaller than $m$ (set $n=0$ if there is no geometric time before $m$).
 Then